 When service continuity is enabled, the user experience during an outage varies depending on:

-- Whether session sharing is enabled for desktop or app the user connects to.
+- Whether session sharing is enabled for the app or desktop the user connects to

 Users can access resources without entering their AD credentials if:

-- Citrix Workspace app is configured with domain pass-through authentication.
+Citrix Workspace app is configured with domain pass-through authentication.
 Users can access any available resource during a Citrix Workspace outage without entering their credentials.
 For information about configuring domain pass-through authentication for Citrix Workspace app for Windows, see Configure single sign-on using the graphical user interface, found in the Authenticate documentation.

-In all other configurations, users are prompted to reenter their AD credentials before accessing resources.
+In all other configurations, users are prompted to reenter their AD credentials at the VDA before accessing resources.

 Requirements and limitations